JoelNiklaus/SwissCourtRulingCorpus/scrc/annotation/readme.md

   }
 }
 ```
-3. Create the input datasets using the dataset_creation script at ```./prodigy_dataset_creation/dataset_creation.py```.
+3. Create the input datasets using the dataset_creation script at ```./prodigy_dataset_creation/prodigy_dataset_creator.py```.
+Note that you need to request the sjp datasets from @JoelNiklaus (see `prodigy_dataset_creator.py` for exact files).
 4. If you are not in the docker group, request access from a maintainer to be able to run docker commands.
 5. Run `bash setup.sh`.
 This builds the docker image, starts the container and prepares
 everything.
-6. To run the task, use `run.sh` and chose a task.
-Pass it the desired parameters explained atop the file.
+6. To run the task, use `run.sh` with your chosen task and the desired parameters.
 It starts
 your task as a webserver.
 Login with the credentials specified in the ``.env`` file.

 ## Tasks
 The judgment explainability and the prediction task need their own dataset which can be produced using the scripts in ```prodigy_dataset_creation/```
-For more information on how to run the task please consult the documentation in ``run.sh``
+For more information on how to run the task please consult the documentation in ``run.sh``.
 ### Judgment explainability

-Contains the `facts_annotation recipe`, which allows to annotate the facts of a ruling using a span_manual task.
+Contains the `facts_annotation recipe` and `inspect-facts_annotation recipe`, which allows to annotate the facts of a ruling using a span_manual task.

 ### Judgment prediction